Phone-GWP-group

 Understandably, people want to spend time with family and friends at Christmas, so your business may face staff shortages despite being the busiest time of the year.

-What is critical, however, is that those responsible for packaging – ordering it, monitoring stock levels, selecting the right lines, quality checking, etc. – are not out for periods that can affect your operations’ success.
+However, it is critical that those responsible for packaging – ordering it, monitoring stock levels, selecting the right lines, quality checking, etc. – are not out for periods that can affect your operations’ success.
 Or, if they are, you sufficiently train their colleagues to pick up these tasks.

 Reward your team